-Generally each team pays, up front, £25 per lane to secure a place.
-The full deposit will be refunded to teams after participation in the Swimathon 2020.
+Generally each team pays, upfront, £25 per lane to secure a place.
+The full deposit will be refunded to teams after participation in the Swimathon 2022.
 Deposits are non-refundable for all cancellations made after Sunday, 8th May 2022 and for non-participating teams.
-The organiser may, depending on circumstances, waiver this requirement.

 What about Risk Assessment and Safeguarding at this event?

 Purley Rotary has been organising the Swimathon since 1988.
 A thorough Risk Assessment is done for this event by the club.
 A copy of Purley Rotary's Risk Assessment will be uploaded on the table below in due course for participating Teams to access.
-Key Volunteers and key point Volunteers are DBS check and hold DBS (enhanced) certificates.
+Key Volunteers are DBS checked and hold DBS (enhanced for children & adult) certificates.

 Does Purley Rotary have adequate insurance to cover incidents and accidents at this event?

-Yes, Purley Rotary has adequate Public Liability Insurance for the Swimathon 2020 and all other events.
-We are covered further by Purley Leisure Centre’s insurance.
-A copy of Purley Rotary's insurance certificate (valid from 01 July 2019 - 30 June 2020) has been uploaded on the table below for participating Teams to access.
+Yes, Purley Rotary has adequate Public Liability Insurance for the Swimathon 2022 and all other events.
+We are covered further by New Addington Leisure & Community Centre’s insurance.
+A copy of Purley Rotary's Public Liability insurance certificate (valid from 1st July 2021 - 30th June 2022) can be viewed by clicking here.

 Are there any rules of the Swimathon?